tanakrit-d/Appium-Swipe-Actions/README.md

 ```

 ## Understanding Element Location
-Elements have two attributes: position and size.
+For the purpose of this library, we are only concered with two attributes of an element: position and size.
-The position within the viewport is the top-left-point.
+The element's co-ordinates within the viewport is considered the top-left-point.

 We can then use the element size to determine where it occupies relative to the view-port position.
 ![Element Diagram](resources/understanding_element_position-dimension.png)